kminevskiy/jekyll-now/_posts/2017-04-21-linked-list-part1.md

 How about inserting an element at the end of the list?

-{% highlight ruby linenos %}
+{% highlight ruby %}
 # previous code skipped for brevity

 def push(value)
-  current = head
+  node = head
-  while current.next != nil
+  while node.next
-    current = current.next
+    node = node.next
   end
-  current.next = Node.new(value)
+  node.next = Node.new(value)
 end
 {% endhighlight %}

-Here we use a temporary variable current to store the list.
+Here we use a temporary variable `node` to store the list.
 Then, as long as the next node is not empty (the end of the list), we "jump" from node to node.
 At last, when we locate the last node in the list, we set its pointer to the new node.

 That's it for our introduction to linked lists in Ruby.
 As you can see, there is nothing magical about linked list and they tend to be useful in some cases, especially when you are working with data that has to be organized in a certain fashion.